opensciency/sprint-content/results.md

 In the context of scientific research, the practice of having a document that accompanies results and explicitly states how and what type feedback should be provided is not common.
 However, when you begin to make more and more of your results open at different stages of your research cycle, you may want to invite feedback to aspects of your work that you think need it the most.
 You also may benefit from guiding the way that feedback is received so that a) other people feel like it is okay to contribute, and b) your corresponding author’s email doesn’t get filled with non constructive, not actionable and unclear advice.

-Let’s say, for example, that you and your team are drafting a research manuscript and are getting pretty close to having all the information in place for it to be shared as a preprint.
+Let's say, for example, that you and your team are drafting a research manuscript and are getting pretty close to having all the information in place for it to be shared as a preprint.
 This does not necessarily mean that it is in a stage that you would consider “final”—if such a stage even exists!—but it contains enough information so that others who are in the same or similar fields of research can understand what the work is about and correctly interpret your results.
 This may be a good time to solicit feedback from colleagues or the broader community, and maybe even guide it towards aspects of your work that you think would most benefit from review or contribution.

 Maybe you want to drive the attention of your contributors to the Methods section where a statistical analysis that is uncommonly used for the kind of experiment you conducted is described.
 Or maybe you would like some feedback from people with data visualization expertise so that you can best present your data.